jjun-kim/QTM-350-Final-Project/README.md

 #### Works Cited
-Buolamwini, J., & Gebru, T. (2018).
+1. Buolamwini, J., & Gebru, T. (2018).
 Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification.
 Proceedings of
-(space)(space)Machine Learning Research, 81.&#9;
+Machine Learning Research, 81.<br>
-Williams, B. A., Brooks, C. F., & Shmargad, Y. (2018).
+2. Williams, B. A., Brooks, C. F., & Shmargad, Y. (2018).
 How algorithms discriminate based on data they lack: Challenges, solutions, and policy implications.
 Journal of Information Policy, 8, 78–115. https://doi.org/10.5325/jinfopoli.8.2018.0078

 ## 1. Data Preparation
 The first step is to prepare the data.
 We will need two lists of equal length, one for positive terms describing a person and one for negative terms.
 For example, we could use the following lists: